"A small town set along the Adriatic Coast, perfect for exploring various islands and cities nearby..."

 The town has a rich history that is intertwined with its more famous neighbour and was a member of the iconic Dubrovnik Republic during the medieval period.
-Today it is famous for its gorgeous nature, delicious food and stunning beaches, making it perfect for families, couples and single travellers.
+Today it is famous for its gorgeous nature, delicious food and stunning beaches, making it perfect for family holidays, couples looking for a romantic holiday and single travellers.

 Croatia Holiday Specialist